ZeroNipher/music_scale_ranger/README.md

 A Python-based music theory exploration tool built with [music21](https://www.music21.org/).

-The project allows users to explore musical scales, find scales compatible with a collection of notes, inspect scale notes, and generate traditional diatonic harmonic fields.
+Music Scale Ranger allows users to explore musical scales, find scales compatible with a collection of notes, inspect scale notes, and generate traditional diatonic harmonic fields.

 It also includes a custom implementation of the Blues Scale.